Tuition, Fee Schedule and Related Policies

 All application fees are non-refundable.
 An application fee is required with every application.
 If an applicant is unable to fully complete the application form for the intended semester, he or she can request that the application review be extended until the next semester.
 Such a one-time, one-semester extension of application review will incur no additional application fee.
 If an applicant is rejected, the file will be closed by the Admissions Office and the applicant will be required to complete a new application and submit a new application fee if he or she still wishes to pursue an education at Virscend University.

-The student has the right to cancel the enrollment agreement and obtain a refund on tuition if it is requested on the first-class session, or the seventh day after enrollment, whichever is later.
-In such a case, the institution shall refund 100 percent of the amount paid for institutional charges, less a reasonable deposit or application fee not to exceed two hundred dollars ($200).
-NOTE: If the student has received federal student financial aid funds, the student is entitled to a refund of monies not paid from federal student financial aid program funds.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session or the seventh day after enrollment, whichever is later.
+In such a case, Virscend University shall refund 100 percent of the amount paid for institutional charges, less a fee of fifty dollars ($50 application fee) or two hundred fifty dollars ($50 application fee + $200 deposit).

 A pro rata refund pursuant to section 94910(c) or 94920(d) or 94927 of the BPPE code shall be applied to students who have completed 60% of the clock hours of instruction in any given period of attendance.
 The amount refunded will be the total amount paid by the student for the academic semester minus the portion of the educational program that was provided.
 The calculation is as follows: